NIHAL2175/aws-three-tier-expense-tracker/README.md

 This project shows how modern apps are built:

-• No servers to manage
 • Pay only for what you use
 • Built for scale from day one

 ---

 ### 🏁 Outcome

-• Built a real-world serverless application
+• Built a real-world application
 • Learned API-driven architecture
 • Hands-on with core AWS services